Nearly sufficient statistics and information bottlenecks

 \(I(T;X)\) is convex in \(p(t|x)\), while \(I(T;Y)\) is concave in \(p(t|x)\).
 Their weighted difference is not convex.
 This means we don’t get the nice guarantees we’d have in rate–distortion theory with convex distortion measures.
 Instead, the IB Lagrangian can have multiple local minima.

 The iterative IB algorithm (the original Blahut–Arimoto-style update rules from Tishby et al. 1999) only converges to a fixed point of the self-consistent equations, not necessarily the global optimum.
-This is exactly why different runs with different initialisations can give different clusterings or partitions of the data.
+This is why different runs with different initialisations can produce different clusterings or partitions of the data.

-- Classical IB (discrete case): iterative IB converges to locally optimal solutions; sometimes multiple solutions lie on the same “information curve,” but you don’t know if you’ve found the best.
+- Classical IB (discrete case): iterative IB converges to locally optimal solutions; sometimes multiple solutions lie on the same “information curve,” but we don’t know if we’ve found the best.

-- Deep IB (DVIB): you’ve compounded the problem: now the encoder/decoder are parameterised by neural nets, so you inherit both the non-convexity of the IB objective and the non-convexity of deep learning.
-Optimisers (SGD, Adam) will settle in some basin that’s “good enough” but not provably optimal.
+- Deep IB (DVIB): we’ve compounded the problem: now the encoder/decoder are parameterized by neural nets, so we inherit both the non-convexity of the IB objective and the non-convexity of deep learning.
+Optimizers (SGD, Adam) will tend to settle in some basin that’s “good enough” but not provably optimal.

-- Information-plane diagnostics (Schwartz-Ziv & Tishby): one of the reasons they use mutual information plots is to check whether the layers land near the theoretical IB bound.
-But the fact that different trainings converge to slightly different places reflects the non-convexity.
+- Information-plane diagnostics (Schwartz-Ziv & Tishby): One of the reasons they use mutual information plots is to check whether the layers land near the theoretical IB bound.
+But the fact that different training runs converge to slightly different places reflects the non-convexity.

 Researchers have tried to tame this in several ways:

-Convex relaxations / surrogates: Variants like the Hilbert–Schmidt independence criterion bottleneck (HSIC-IB) replace mutual information with a kernel-based dependence measure, which yields a convex or easier objective for optimisation.
+Convex relaxations / surrogates: Variants like the Hilbert–Schmidt independence criterion bottleneck (HSIC-IB) replace mutual information with a kernel-based dependence measure, which yields a convex or easier objective for optimization.

-Variational bounds: DVIB itself is a relaxation — you replace intractable mutual information terms with variational lower bounds.
-These are optimisable with SGD, but they don’t restore convexity, they just make the problem numerically tractable.
+Variational bounds: DVIB itself is a relaxation — we replace intractable mutual information terms with variational lower bounds.
+These are optimizable with SGD, but they don’t restore convexity, they just make the problem numerically tractable.

-Deficiency and f-divergence bottlenecks: Alternatives like the variational deficiency bottleneck (VDB) swap in divergences with better optimisation landscapes in some cases.
+Deficiency and f-divergence bottlenecks: Alternatives like the variational deficiency bottleneck (VDB) swap in divergences with better optimization landscapes in some cases.

 Annealing β / continuation: A common heuristic is to slowly increase \(\beta\), following the IB curve and avoiding bad local minima.